perturber/shubham/index.md

 ### Research Work

-  I primarily work on developing the data analysis pipeline for the upcoming space-based gravitational wave observatory LISA.
+  I primarily work on the development of the data analysis pipeline for the upcoming space-based gravitational wave observatory LISA.
 Some broad directions are highlighted below.
-You can read more about my research [here](/shubham/research/).
+You can read more about my research [here](/shubham/research/) and access my full list of publications [here](/shubham/publications/).

   - GW waveform modeling and inference of extreme-mass-ratio inspirals (EMRIs).
   - Inferring environments and beyond-GR ("beyond-vacuum-GR") effects using the LISA mission.
   - Search for electromagnetic counterparts of EMRIs.

 ### Teaching
-  ...

-### Student Mentoring
-  ...

-### Community Engagement
-  ...
+  I have contributed as a Teaching Assistant for multiple courses (both graduate and undergraduate) during my Ph.D.
+In my role, I have instructed tutorials, invigilated, assessed assignment submissions, and provided general guidance to class sizes of roughly 40-100 students.
+Here's a full list of courses I have assisted for:
+  - PC5252 "Bayesian Statistics and Machine Learning" (2 semesters).
+  - COS1000 "Computational Thinking for Scientists" (3 semesters).
+  - HS1502 "Conceptual Introduction to Machine Learning" (2 semesters).

+### Talks, Posters, and Outreach
+  Beyond research and teaching, I am keen on sharing the impact of my research and in science outreach generally.
+Below is a short list of talks and posters I have presented for various research conferences and science outreach programs.
+In addition, I have also attended several workshops and schools during my Ph.D. to dive deeper into niche topics within gravitational wave research.
+You can find a full list of participations in my [Curriculum Vitae](/assets/Shubham_Kejriwal_CV.pdf).

 ---
 © 2025 Shubham Kejriwal